Landscape Architects vs Civil Engineers?

 Landscape Architect Education Requirements

 Landscape architects must hold no less than a bachelor's degree.
-Sometimes a landscape architecture program can take five years to complete.
 The two main degree programs are a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
-Courses in these programs include surveying, landscape design and construction, plant and soil science, site design and geology.
+Courses include surveying, landscape design and construction, plant and soil science, site design and geology.
+Sometimes, a landscape architecture program can take five years to complete.

 A Master of Landscape Architecture (MLA) degree is also an option and is designed for students with an undergraduate degree in another field.
 The MLA will typically take about three years to complete.